sandpills/remote-printer/README.md

 A slower-internet, long-distance, terminal-based messaging system

-Currently 2 seperate builds >.<
-- /terminal is the perferred version
+- /terminal is the preferred version
-- /web has a webUI and uses a socket.io server instead of MQTT, made just for testing
+- /web has a webUI and uses a socket.io server instead of MQTT, made just for testing (not maintained)

 ## Requirements